Happyesss/resumy/SETUP_GUIDE.md

-# ResumeLM Setup Guide
+# Resumy Setup Guide

-This guide will help you set up and run the ResumeLM application locally.
-ResumeLM is a free and open-source AI-powered resume builder that uses Gemini API for AI features.
+This guide will help you set up and run the Resumy application locally.
+Resumy is a free and open-source AI-powered resume builder that uses Gemini API for AI features.

 ## Prerequisites